 Photo: Bella Madison, NJ / Christy Nicole Photography

-For many, the thought of a mother-of-the-groom outfit conjures up images of someone in an ill-fitting wool suit (no matter what the season).
-Or, worse, some equally matronly ensemble.
+For many, the thought of a mother-of-the-groom outfit conjures up images of an ill-fitting wool suit, or some other kind of matronly ensemble.

 This article covers a ton of mother-of-the-groom (and mother-of-the-brides are welcome here, too!) options.